Wallaceville railway station

 Wallaceville railway station is a suburban railway station serving Wallaceville in Upper Hutt, New Zealand.
 The station is located on the Hutt Valley section of the Wairarapa Line, 31.3 km north of Wellington, and is served by Metlink on behalf of the Greater Wellington Regional Council.
 Trains between Upper Hutt and Wellington stop at Wallaceville.

-Metlink tickets can be purchased from the dairy on the corner of Maclean and Ward Streets.
-It is popular with commuters as there is a large park and ride facility as well as bicycle lockers.
+There is a large park and ride facility as well as bicycle lockers.